 Remote work is here to stay.
-If you’ve struggled through the last year, you should consider putting together an effective long-term remote work policy.
+If you’ve struggled through the last couple of years, you should consider putting together an effective long-term remote work policy.

 1. Remote working here to stay in the long-term, and a remote work policy will help set your organization up for success no matter which stance or approach you take to it